terisikk/lorrem-api/README.md

 # Development

 ## Requirements
-Requirements for running the application are listed in `requirements.txt`.
-Extra requirements for dev environment are listed in `.devcontainer/requirements-dev.txt`

-To run checks and tests, you need both.
-If you are using vscode devontainers, the requirements are automatically installed.
+If you are using vscode devontainers, the requirements are *automatically installed*.

+If not, first, install `poetry` with `pipx install poetry==1.4.0`, then run `poetry install` to fetch the requirements listed in `pyproject.toml` / `poetry.lock`.

-## How to run in a devcontainer
+## How to run in a VSCode devcontainer

 ## Option 1: Using a fake backend